ardelabe/commerce/README.md

 ***BUG REPORT*** Sending form without data is crashing the website.
 ***Reminder*** Need to put "no image" as alt url to images in html (operate wit .css file).
 20200807.
 For the Active Listings Page task I altered the auctions model to store image url (a default url of the internet was provided).
 The entire auction data was already passing to Active Listings to display.
 I copied the code to home (addeded a link in layout to home too).
 And altered the loop to display the info that the problem asked to.

+# 5. LISTINGS PAGE
+I created a path with integer to take to auction.id with this integer.
+And used the info that I looped in "/" to display alone in "/integer".
+***Reminder*** There is no error checking for GET an "/integer" that does not exist.
+I altered index.html to make every auction title a link to the corresponding page - to do that, I put the existing title inside an <a href>, leading to listings url and giving the auction.id as argument.
+I'm so happy - this worked smootly on my first attempt.

+# 6. TRYING TO GET THOSE COMMENTARIES WORKING
+20201204.
+Unfortunately almost 4 months have passed since last time I worked in this project.
+I'm trying to work in the commentaries now.
+I read a bit of the work I've done, and started by changing listings.html with a paragraph-placeholder to logged user, a commentary field with a button and a paragraph-placeholder to a loop into any existing commentaries.
+Next, I create a path in urls.py and a view.
+Got some error *The view auctions.views.comment didn't return an HttpResponse object*, but copied a line to return to index from another view.
+Looks like it's not crashing - what at this point feels nice.
+I just learned that <input type="hidden" name="flag" value="2" /> is a way to send posting data outside form.
+I remembered that is an **object** that is passed as foreign key to save in a table, not the id - the line auction = Auction.objects.get(pk=subject_id) is extremely useful - it saves an object in a variable - searching by the argumend given as pk.
+I had to change the db, so I modified the models.py, was necessary to run python3 manage.py makemigrations and python3 manage.py migrate.